 A complete eye exam with additional testing is needed to determine whether you are a candidate for LASIK or not.
 If certain ocular diseases are present, this may exclude you from being a good candidate.
 A qualified ophthalmologist or optometrist can determine whether or not a patient is a good candidate for LASIK, and will discuss all of your options with you.

 The process involves two lasers: the IFS Advanced Femtosecond Laser creates a corneal flap, then the Star S4 IR Excimer Laser corrects the vision in each eye.

 It is very common to be anxious about your procedure, you are not alone!
 You will be given oral valium to help calm your nerves and eye drops to make you more comfortable.
 Our staff is here to talk or even hold your hand to help ease your nerves.

 LASIK is an extremely safe procedure, in fact, we utilize this technology on individuals serving our country in the military.
-There are risks to the procedure, including, but not limited to decrease in vision, infection, and corneal swelling.
+There are risks to the procedure, including, but not limited to a decrease in vision, infection, and corneal swelling.
 The rate of complications is extremely low.

 Dr. Shapiro and A&S employee Veronica are all thumbs up after her successful LASIK procedure.